FernandaCastro/my-pantry/README.md

 1. Install **Docker** and **Maven**
 2. Generate **SECURITY_SECRET** by running command: ```openssl rand -hex 64```
-3. If you want to use **Google Sign-in**, then get new Google Credentials for MyPantry app:
+3. If you want to use **Google Sign-in**, then get a new Google Credentials for your MyPantry app:
     1. Log in at https://console.developers.google.com/apis
     2. Create a new project (MyPantry)
     3. Follow the instructions to configure